PhilLockett/EBookGen/README.md

     git pull --rebase origin

 Then use the mvn command above to run it.
 If the update fails, delete the entire EBookGen directory and execute the "Cloning and Running" steps again.

 ## Recommended work flow

   1. Generate a template using your initial best guess for the required sections.
   2. Update the xhtml files with your content.
-  3. Check content by viewing OEBPS/toc.xhtml in a browser.
+  3. Check content by viewing OEBPS/toc.xhtml in a browser and correct any errors.
   4. If you realize the original template was wrong, generate a new template.
   5. Copy the content from the old template to the new.
   6. Go back to step 2.